-These Cowboy Beans are an old school, Tex Mex style simply using soaked pinto beans and slow cooking them until tender.
-For the flavor punch you add a sautéed mixture of bacon, onion, garlic, jalapeño and cumin.
-These are outstanding for being so simple.
+These Cowboy Beans are outstanding for being so simple!
+An old school, Tex Mex style recipe using slow cooked pinto beans that get a flavor punch from a mixture of sautéed bacon, onion, garlic, jalapeño and cumin.
+Boring beans these are not. 🙂

 Cowboy Pinto Beans